duneanalytics/docs/docs/query/query-a-query.md

 select * from query_1746191
 ```

-### Adding parameters
+### Adding Parameters When Using Query Views

-The table below shows the syntax for passing parameters to different types.
+The table below shows the syntax for passing parameters to different types when querying a query view.
 The parameters need to be named.

 For varchar, uint256, int256 and datetime parameters, you should use single quotes wrapping the params on the base query.
 So '{{some_param}}' in the base query.